July 10, 2018 by Bruce Rose - 6 Minute Read

+An LPS rated power supply is designed for safety reasons to conform to a maximum permitted output voltage, output current and output power rating.
 Regulatory agencies have created many designators for power supplies which conform to different sets of specifications.
-The LPS (Limited Power Source) requirements are specified in the IEC 60950‑1 standard and are used to define power supplies with relatively low maximum voltage, current and power capabilities.
+The LPS (Limited Power Source) requirements are specified in the IEC 60950-1 standard and are used to define power supplies with the maximum performance capabilities mentioned above.
 The benefit to customers of LPS power supplies is system installers can follow relaxed requirements regarding the wiring and physical installations of loads powered by modules certified as LPS.
 Understanding the basic specifications for LPS power supplies will help to explain why certain power supplies qualify as LPS while others do not.

 Power supplies which qualify as LPS are recognized as unlikely to cause electrocution or a fire due to the limitations on the output current and voltage they can deliver to a load.
 The following is a summary of the specifications for power supplies certified as LPS with inherent power delivery limits: